heatherzurek/beep-boop/README.md

 ## Support and contact details

-_{Let people know what to do if they run into any issues or have questions, ideas or concerns.
-Encourage them to contact you or make a contribution to the code.}_
+_If you run into any issues or have questions, ideas or concerns.
+Please contact me at Heather.Zurek@gmail.com_

 ## Technologies Used